 The Center provides 196 beds, including 156 for full nursing care and 40 for dementia.
 The major difference in the types of residency is the level of care:

 - The Personal Care Unit provides food and shelter, medical and nursing care, ancillary therapeutic services, and recreational Activities.
 These residents receive a supervised, protective environment.
 When needed, assistance is provided for eating, bathing, shaving, and other activities of daily living which do not require constant nursing care.

 - The Nursing Care Unit provides 24-hour care, seven days a week.
 Residents receive a complete range of clinical services under the direction of physicians and other licensed health care professionals.

 - The Dementia Care Unit provides long-term care in a safe and secure environment.
 The focus is to provide specialized care tailored to meet the needs of these unique residents in an atmosphere that promotes sensory stimulation.

 Additional services of a specialized nature, such as psychological evaluations and podiatry are provided as necessary to maintain a resident’s quality of life.
-All residents receive medical, clinical and nursing services; drug and nutritional therapy; rehabilitative services such as physical therapy, occupational therapy and recreational therapy; speech therapy; dental services; social services, transportation, housekeeping, maintenance, security, business management and related services.
+All residents receive medical, clinical and nursing services; drug and nutritional therapy; rehabilitative services such as physical therapy, occupational therapy and recreational therapy; speech therapy; dental services; social services, transportation, housekeeping, maintenance, business management and related services.